brianglass/anastasis/files/thursday_matins3.md

 Ode 7.
 The Irmos.

-The three Youths of old did not worship the golden image, object of Persian reverence, as they sang in the midst of the furnace, Â‘God of our Fathers, blessed are you!Â’
+The three Youths of old did not worship the golden image, object of Persian reverence, as they sang in the midst of the furnace, ‘God of our Fathers, blessed are you!’

 ****